Back

 Step 4.
 Write the code and launch the first version

-Since the app must work flawlessly, make sure that your video chat app development team consists of skilled professionals with sufficient expertise.
-It’s also absolutely necessary to conduct regular testing, and especially before launch.
+Since the video calling app must work flawlessly, make sure that your video chat app development team consists of skilled professionals with sufficient expertise.
+It’s also absolutely necessary to conduct regular testing, especially before launch.

 Step 5.
 Set up a feedback loop